t-tests for a single sample (Lab 5)

 Our steps for doing this (after noting that its shape is that of a t distribution) are:

-A. Use the sample data to estimate population variance for the sample, and then calculate the standard deviation
+1. Use the sample data to estimate population standard deviation

 We have now defined our comparison distribution!